-Earnings, adjusted to account for discontinued operations and non-recurring costs, were 18 cents per share.
-The average estimate of analysts surveyed by Zacks Investment Research was for earnings of 17 cents per share.
+Earnings, adjusted for non-recurring costs and amortization costs, were 16 cents per share.
+The results matched Wall Street expectations.
+The average estimate of four analysts surveyed by Zacks Investment Research was also for earnings of 16 cents per share.